nhensonjr/vizTeamsUI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

 ## Parrit
-We will use `parrit.cfapps.io` for pairing every at the beginning of every class.
+We use `parrit.cfapps.io` for pairing every at the beginning of every class.

 Project name: `Viz-Code-Labs`
 Password: `talladega`

 ## Code Repository
 The application's codebase will be hosted on github at `INSERT GITHUB LINK HERE`

-## Deployment Environment
-The application will be auto-deployed from github to heroku at `INSERT HEROKU LINK HERE`

 ## Development server